Wednesday, December 3, 2008

 A friend of mine requested this recipe, and because it took so long to make the sketches I decided to put it here!
 (No wasted efforts!)

-Fold down the top left strip (I call it a) so that it covers the right side of the triangle.
+Fold down the top left strip (I call it "a") so that it covers the right side of the triangle.
 It should just meet the bottom edge of the triangle.
 Try not to stretch the dough too much.
 Now do the same with the top right strip (b) so that it overlaps a and covers the left side of the triangle.

 Now fold the next left strip (c ) over b and lay it adjacent to a down the right side of the triangle.
 Remember to keep the end of the strip even with the bottom edge of the triangle.